Seelengrab/RequiredInterfaces.jl/docs/src/interfaces.md

 All of this will need to be discussed & thought through thoroughly though - there is no silver bullet.

+## Relation to API stability

+A related topic to "Abstract types are (implicit) interfaces" is how this interpretation relates to version changes under Semver.
+If an abstract type declares an (implicit) interface, it follows that changing that interface in a version bump requires considerations regarding stability, in order to not create a breaking change where none was intended.
+Specifically, if a non-breaking change is desired, at least the following must hold true:

+ * A method that **wasn't** required to be implemented for subtypes must not become required to be implemented.
+    * This is because adding a method to the required surface of the interface breaks existing implementations, by causing them to no longer be compliant with the interface.
+    * I.e., you can't "grow" an interface.
+If such an extension is desired, it is better to have a new abstract type subtyping the existing abstract type, with the additional requirements added to that subtype.
+ * A method that previously had certain requirements **must not** demand stronger requirements.
+    * This again is because existing implementations may not be able to provide those stronger requirements.
+    * An exception can be made if the newer, stronger requirements follow directly from the existing, weaker requirements; i.e. the "stronger" requirements were already there to begin with, but either undocumented or follow from deduction of the existing requirements.
+ * A method previously giving some set of guarantees **can** weaken those guarantees.
+    * This is because existing implementations, who provide the older, stronger guarantees, will still be compliant with the interface.
+ * A method that was previously required in an interface, **can not** be made no longer required.
+    * This is because code written with the old API surface and its assumptions of what names exist can break if it encounters a type working with the new surface, which may not implement a previously required method.
+    * I.e., you can't "shrink" an interface.
+If such a change is desired, the options are either
+        * to deprecate the functionality in a non-breaking change (being careful to keep existing code working!), and remove it in the next breaking change
+        * to add a new, distinct type providing the smaller interface and deprecating the old interface entirely

+There are certainly more details regarding interface stability between versions - this list is not exhaustive.
+An attempt at that exhaustiveness specific to Julia was recorded [here](https://github.com/JuliaLang/julia/issues/49973), though there certainly is room for improvement and a more thorough calculus on what is permitted in terms of a change in API.
+There is also the possibility of incorporating existing literature into this (most I could find was in regards to empirical studies of API stability in Java, but even those results are bound to be useful).
+There is also some existing work from the rust community aabout this.

+Finally, the large body of work on preconditions, postconditions & invariants is also related to this topic.

 ## References

 A large part of this discussion is inspired by looking at how other languages design their type system,